publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.9.2] - 2017-12-14 =

+*Fixed:*

+* Fixed view link for published posts in the list of posts.
+It was displaying "preview" instead of "view";
+* Fixed CSS loader to only load it in the admin pages;

 = [1.9.1] - 2017-11-10 =

 *Fixed:*